quantumsized/Oven_temp_control/README.md

 1 - Arduino Nano or similar

+1 - MAX6675 breakout board

+1 - Type K Thermocouple Sensor for Arduino (I used one that had a fairly long "nose" to poke into the oven)

 1 - mini bread board

 1 - Gas propane 12 volt electric valve (about $16 USD); http://www.ebay.com/itm/261887206478